 The data stored on it can be set up, accessed, and downloaded by USB or through its interface.
 It is a tamper-proof system.

-Shocklog Cellular– This combines features of the Shocklog 298 with a cellular communication system, thus providing real-time alerts.
+Shocklog Cellular combines features of the Shocklog 298 with a cellular communication system, thus providing real-time alerts.
 It has over 90 days of battery life and provides updates when any change occurs.

-Shocklog Satellite– It combines the Shocklog 298’s features with a satellite communication module which provides real-time reports and asset location.
+Shocklog Satellite combines the Shocklog 298’s features with a satellite communication module that provides real-time reports and asset location.
 Users can receive reports every four hours and receive details on where mishandling occurs.

-So, in conclusion, monitoring vibration and shock during the transportation is a vital task considering how too much of either can cause severe damage to the products being transported.
+In conclusion, monitoring vibration and shock during the transportation is vital, considering how too much can cause severe damage to the products being transported.
 Using impact recorders is the ideal way to do this.
 Using these methods can boost the trust individuals place in companies.